vmiklos/osm-gimmisn/guide/src/installation.md

 ## Custom configuration

-`wsgi.ini` contains the configuration.
+`workdir/wsgi.ini` contains the configuration.
 Common keys to be customized (showing the defaults):

 ```toml
 uri_prefix = '/osm'